alem-platform/sprint-js/story05/inheritance-wizzard/README.md

 | ---------------------- |
 | inheritance-wizzard.js |

-Write a function named `setPrototypeLink` that explicitly sets the **proto** property of an object to link it to another object.
-This will enable the first object to inherit properties and methods from the second object.
+Write a function called `setPrototypeLink` to set the proto property of one object to link it to another, allowing it to inherit properties and methods.

 ### Requirements: